kalmk/cpsc-323-project-5/README.md

-This program takes lightly optimized TAC instructions and converts them to a MIPS .asm file
+# Code Generation

+Requirements to run the program:
+- Python

 Note that test cases are hard coded in main.py under the "input_path" variable.
 Replace the value of this variable in order to run other test cases.
-It will run with "test_cases/testCase1.txt" by default.

-This program assumes that you have access to a linux command terminal with the latest version of Python.

-To run:
+To run in Linux:

-python main.py
+- python3 main.py
+- ./r.sh